-Aylsham is a remarkable and attractive and unspoilt little East Anglian market town with a fine collection of 18th Century houses located on the River Bure in Norfolk.
+Aylsham is a remarkable and attractive and unspoilt little East Anglian market town in north Norfolk with a fine collection of 18th Century houses located on the River Bure in Norfolk.
 The town and surrounding villages are home to a number of quaint self-catering cottages - one in an old, but beautifully restored, windmill.

-The small town has welcomed visitors to its various hostelries, restaurants and tea rooms over the centuries - Lord Nelson apparently attended a dance at The Blackboys Inn on the Market Place, a popular watering hole and eating place in the town centre.
+Aylsham has welcomed visitors to its various hostelries, restaurants and tea rooms over the centuries - Lord Nelson apparently attended a dance at The Blackboys Inn on the Market Place, a popular watering hole and eating place in the town centre.
 Take the family on a trip by steam train on the Bure Valley Railway which runs from Alysham to Wroxham where children will enjoy the play areas and a spot of animal feeding and grooming at Wroxham Barns.

 Once a working flour mill for over 100 years, Aylsham Windmill now offers luxurious family-friendly self-catering holidays (with Wi-Fi) for 2-6 guests in Aylsham, a picturesque rural market town in Norfolk midway between Norwich and the coast at Cromer.